Ukrainian cooperative movement: Under Russian rule

+20-Ruble share of the Vinnitsa Coop, 1907.

 The beginnings of cooperative movement in Ukrainian lands ruled by the Russian Empire belong to the 1860s.
 The first consumer cooperative was formed in Kharkiv in 1866 at the initiative M. Ballin.
 In 1869-1871 credit unions were established in Hadiach and Sokyryntsi, both in Poltava Governorate, by Hryhoriy Galagan.
 However, until the 1890s the development of cooperative movement under Russian rule was slow due to lack of popular initiative, deficient law and hurdles presented by authorities.
 During that period many cooperatives were supported by zemstvo organs.
 The cooperative movement became more active after the adoption of a special law in 1897, which allowed the approval of cooperatives' statutes by local governors, not by the central government as it used to be before, as well as the 1895 law on small-scale credit.

 After 1905, Ukrainian governorates of Poltava, Kyiv and Podolia took leading positions in the whole Russian Empire in respect to the number of cooperative societies existing in their territories.
-First cooperative unions in Ukraine emerged in 1901 in Berdiansk, in 1908 in Kyiv and in 1910 in Vinnytsia.
+First cooperative unions in Ukraine emerged in 1901 in Berdiansk, in 1908 in Kyiv and in 1910 (?) in Vinnytsia.
 However, in 1913 those unions were dissolved, and replaced with the "South Russian Consumer Society" in Kharkiv, which operated as a filial of the Moscow Union of Consumer Societies.
 In the same year the 2nd All-Russian Congress of Cooperatives took place in Kyiv, also involving representatives from Western Ukraine.
 Among prominent activists of the Ukrainian cooperative movement under Russian rule were V. Domanytsky, O. Yurkevych, Khrystofor Baranovsky, Borys Martos, P. Pozharsky, Y. Voloshynovsky, Mykola Stasiuk, M. Levytsky and others.

-In Volhynia and Podolia a big role in the cooperative movement under Russian rule was played by the monarchist Union of the Russian People, whose ideologists saw cooperation as a way of establishing economic dominance of the Orthodox population over Jews and other foreigners.
+In Volhynia and Podolia a big role in the cooperative movement during the time of the Russian Empire was played by the monarchist Union of the Russian People, whose ideologists saw cooperation as a way of establishing economic dominance of the Orthodox population over Jews and other foreigners.
 In 1912 out of 204 cooperatives active in Volhynia 24 were created by the Union of the Russian People.
 In 1911 a credit bank was established by the Black Hundred activists in Pochaiv.
 In Kholm Governorate the cooperative movement was organized by a local Orthodox brotherhood.
+By 1917, 7,000 cooperative societies were active in Ukrainian governorates of the Russian Empire, serving 9 million inhabitants.